icewind1991/lockpick/README.md

 - `occ lockpick:list` show all stored conflict traces
 - `occ lockpick:show <id>` show a stored trace, defaults to the latest
 - `occ lockpick:clear` remove all stored traces

+## Limitations

+- Currently, it only helps with conflicts from locks coming from a single request, conflicts between multiple requests are not covered.
+- The mapping between locks and unlocks isn't great, in cases with complex lock-unlock patterns the result might not be accurate.